 Students also have the opportunity to explore their interests in more depth through a senior thesis.
-The thesis, although mandatory for students wishing to graduate with honors in International Studies, is open as an option to all International Studies majors.

-The program offers a variety of options that extend beyond the major, including a five-year BA/MA program with the Paul H. Nitze School of Advanced International Studies (SAIS) in Washington, D.C., a five-year BA/MA program with Sciences Po in Paris, France, and a wide range of study abroad opportunities around the world.

-Rewrite | Students also have the opportunity to explore their interests in more depth through a senior thesis.
 The thesis, although mandatory for students wishing to graduate with honors in International Studies, is open as an option to all International Studies majors regardless of GPA.

 The program offers a variety of options that extend beyond the major, including a five-year BA/MA program with the Paul H. Nitze School of Advanced International Studies (SAIS) in Washington, D.C., a five-year BA/MA program with Sciences Po in Paris, France, and a wide range of study abroad opportunities around the world.